KieranReck/KieranReck.github.io/_pages/portfolio.md

 .column {
   float: left;
   padding: 10px;
-  height: 375px; /* Should be removed.
+  height: max-content; /* Should be removed.
 Only for demonstration */ }
 .left {
   width: 30%;